Clidoderma

 Clidoderma is a genus of righteye flounders containing one extant species and two described fossil species from Japan.

 Fossil species

-Two fossil species are known from the Miocene of Japan.
+Two fossil species are known from the Middle Miocene of Japan.
 C. chitaensis Ohe & Kawase 1995 is known from the Yamami formation of the Chita Peninsula and C. yamagataensis Sakamoto, Uyeno & Otsu 2001 known from Yamagata Prefecture.
+An indeterminate fossil species is also known from the Middle Miocene of Sakhalin, Russia.

 Extant species

 There is currently one recognized extant species in this genus: